The Hyper-Independence Of a Woman with Too Much Masculine Energy

 Balance your feminine and masculine energy.

-It’s necessary to think about the concepts of yin and yang consciously and avoid reinforcing gender stereotypes, even though they can offer valuable insights into individual energy balances.
-Let’s look at some integrating supporting activities that will help you develop greater balance and well-being, rather than looking for “stuckness” in either “feminine” or “masculine” energy.
+It’s necessary to consider the concepts of yin and yang while avoiding reinforcing gender stereotypes, even though they can offer insights into individual energy balances.
+Let’s look at some integrating activities that will help you develop more balance, rather than looking for “stuckness” in either “feminine” or “masculine” energy.

 If you’re stuck with masculine or yang energy, try these yin/feminine energy exercises: